Q: How to I implement AS_PATH prepending?

 A:

-It looks like there are multiple methods and a lot of limitations.
 There's "port-security".
 This looks easiest to config.
 However, the switchport cannot be a trunk port, or a member of an etherchannel, so it can't be used at the core or distribution switch; it has to be applied on all of the access switches.
-There's another way: you create an extended mac access-list containing src-dest MAC address pairs you want to allow.
-Then there are two options: you could apply that access-list to all of the switch interfaces, or apply it to a VLAN.
-The mac access-list itself would look something like this:

 (c)#mac access-list extended myfriends